Questions That Graduates Should Expect At Job Interviews

 If you’re looking to get your first job after getting your degree, you’ll need to persevere to find the right opportunity.
 We all know that the market is competitive, whether you’re looking at retail or construction jobs.
 That’s why you should spend plenty of time doing research, fine tuning your CV, and preparing for your upcoming interviews.

 Whilst you can never know exactly what you’ll be asked, you can create a list of common questions as well as writing down an answer for each one.
 Think about this as your interview cheat sheet, and you’ll be able to use this tool for confidence when you come face-to-face with your interviewer.
 If you’ve said the answers out loud before, you are more likely to come up with a well-considered reply when asked a question.
-You’ll avoid panic-mode and coming up with answers on the spot!
+You’ll avoid panic mode and come up with answers on the spot!
 So what types of questions will you be asked?

 “What did you do at university?”